-56. Gene transfer from plants and their food products to gut microorganisms or human cells is considered a rare possibility because of the many complex and unlikely events that would need to occur consecutively.
-Nevertheless, the possibility of such events cannot be completely discounted6.

-57. In assessing safety of foods containing antibiotic resistance marker genes, the following factors should be considered:
+- 64. Alternative transformation technologies that do not result in antibiotic resistance marker genes in foods should be used in the future development of recombinant-DNA animals, where such technologies are available and demonstrated to be safe. - 65.
+Gene transfer from animals and their food products to gut microorganisms or human cells is considered a rare possibility because of the many complex and unlikely events that would need to occur consecutively.
+Nevertheless, the possibility of such events cannot be completely discounted. - 66.
+In assessing safety of foods containing antibiotic resistance marker genes, the following factors should be considered:

-A) the clinical and veterinary use and importance of the antibiotic in question;

-(Certain antibiotics are the only drug available to treat some clinical conditions (e.g. vancomycin for use in treating certain staphylococcal infections).
-Marker genes encoding resistance to such antibiotics should not be used in recombinant-DNA plants.)

-B) whether the presence in food of the enzyme or protein encoded by the antibiotic resistance marker gene would compromise the therapeutic efficacy of the orally administered antibiotic; and
+- A) the clinical and veterinary use and importance of the antibiotic in question; (Certain antibiotics are the only drug available to treat some clinical conditions (e.g. vancomycin for use in treating certain staphylococcal infections).
+Marker genes encoding resistance to such antibiotics should not be used in recombinant-DNA plants.) - B) whether the presence in food of the enzyme or protein encoded by the antibiotic resistance marker gene would compromise the therapeutic efficacy of the orally administered antibiotic; and